 As of April 5, AMSR2 Rain Ocean products are being generated using a new version of JAXA Level-1R resampled brightness temperature files as input.
 Details about the improved Version 2.1 brightness temperature files may be found here: http://suzaku.eorc.jaxa.jp/GCOM_W/materials/w_productinfo.html.
 All LANCE AMSR2 data should be used with the understanding that these are preliminary products.

 NASA’s Land, Atmosphere Near real-time Capability for Earth Observing Systems (LANCE) leverages existing satellite data processing systems in order to provide data and imagery available from select EOS instruments (currently AIRS, AMSR2, MLS, MODIS and OMI) within 3 hours of satellite overpass.
 These data meet the timely needs of applications such as numerical weather and climate prediction, forecasting and monitoring natural hazards, agriculture, air quality and disaster relief.

 The LANCE element for Advanced Microwave Scanning Radiometer 2 (AMSR2) is co-located with the AMSR Science Investigator-led Processing System (SIPS) at the Global Hydrology Resource Center (GHRC) DAAC in Huntsville, Alabama.
 The AMSR SIPS is also responsible for the generation of climate research quality products; these products will be available from the National Snow and Ice Data Center (NSIDC) beginning in late 2015.

-LANCE uses the EOSDIS User Registration System.
-If you haven't already, please register for a username and password to access our data.
+Registration is required to obtain LANCE data.
+Please visit the Earthdata Login to register for a username and password to access our data.